An inverse boundary value problem for the inhomogeneous porous medium equation: The inverse problem

 for all $U,W$ such that $\nabla\cdot(\gamma\nabla U)=\nabla\cdot(\gamma\nabla W)=0$.
 As shown in \cite{SU}, the span of such products $UV$ is dense in $L^2(\dom)$, so this implies that $\epsilon^{(i)}=\epsilon^{(ii)}$.

-\paragraph{Acknowledgments:} C.C. was supported by NSF of China under grant 11931011.
-The research of T.G. is supported by the Collaborative Research Center, membership no. 1283, Universit\"at Bielefeld.
+\paragraph{Acknowledgments:} C.C. was supported by NSTC grant number 112-2115-M-A49-002.
+The research of T.G. was supported by the Collaborative Research Center, membership no. 1283, Universit\"at Bielefeld.
+G.N. was supported by Grant-in-Aid for Scientific Research of the Japan Society for the Promotion of Science (19K03554).
 Work on this project began when C.C. and T.G. visited the National Center for Theoretical Sciences (NCTS), National Taiwan University.
 The authors acknowledge the support provided by NCTS during that visit.